NPP leader Letpao Haokip joins BJP | Politics

 - India

-Manipur minister and NPP leader Letpao Haokip on Thursday joined the BJP in the presence of Union minister Bhupender Yadav.
+Letpao Haokip, a leader of BJP's ally NPP in Manipur and cabinet minister in the state government, joined the saffron party on Wednesday in the presence of Union minister Bhupender Yadav.

-NPP is BJP's ally in Manipur and Hakoip is the youth affairs and sports minister in the BJP-led government in the state.
+Haokip is the Youth Affairs and Sports minister in the BJP-led government in Manipur from the National People's Party (NPP) quota.

-Welcoming Hakoip into the party, Yadav said he was joining the BJP after being impressed with Prime Minister Narendra Modi's leadership,and good governance by BJP governments both at the Centre and the state.
+Welcoming Haokip into the party, Yadav said he was joining the BJP after being impressed with Prime Minister Narendra Modi's leadership, and good governance by BJP-led governments both at the Centre and the state.

+After joining the BJP, Haokip said he feels that under the leadership of Prime Minister Modi, the north-east region and Manipur will develop further.

-NPP chief and Meghalaya Chief Minister Cornard Sangma has already announced that the party will contest upcoming 60-member assembly polls in Manipur alone.
+NPP chief and Meghalaya Chief Minister Cornard Sangma has already announced that his party will contest the upcoming polls to the 60-member Manipur Assembly alone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)